docker/cli/docs/reference/commandline/pull.md

 $ docker images

-REPOSITORY   TAG        IMAGE ID       CREATED        SIZE debian       bullseye   4eacea30377a   8 days ago     124MB debian       latest     4eacea30377a   8 days ago     124MB
+REPOSITORY   TAG        IMAGE ID       CREATED        SIZE debian       bookworm   4eacea30377a   8 days ago     124MB debian       latest     4eacea30377a   8 days ago     124MB
 ```

 Docker uses a content-addressable image store, and the image ID is a SHA256
 digest covering the image's configuration and layers.
 In the example above,
-`debian:bullseye` and `debian:latest` have the same image ID because they are
+`debian:bookworm` and `debian:latest` have the same image ID because they are
 the *same* image tagged with different names.
 Because they are the same image,
 their layers are stored only once and do not consume extra disk space.